-I am proud to announce that beginning, Thursday, May 1, 2014, University of the Sciences is a smoke and tobacco-free campus.
-The implementation of this important policy change will have a far-reaching effect on almost everyone.
+University of the Sciences is a smoke and tobacco-free campus.
+The implementation of this important policy change was effective May 1, 2014.

 The USciences campus-wide, smoke and tobacco-free policy prohibits the use of all tobacco products on all campus property, in owned or leased and operated buildings, recreation areas, and outdoors.
 It extends to all faculty members, staff, students, visitors, contractors, and other persons on campus, regardless of the purpose of their visit.

-This is an exciting and a milestone announcement for USciences.
-The policy is in support of Philadelphia law 050063-A and comes on the heels of the City’s announcement on April 29, 2014, to ban smoking in public parks.
+The policy is in support of Philadelphia law 050063-A and comes on the heels of the City’s announcement on April 29, 2014, banning smoking in public parks.

 USciences public safety officers will be informing those who may not be aware of the policy by handing out small pocket cards as a notification.